HUHBotanyLib/Reseqr/README.md

    - The batch processing report is written to the batch directory.
    - The generated renaming script for a batch covers all the image files in all the subdirectories and is written to the batch directory.

+## Configuration file

+  -  Uses YAML as the markup language, for its simplicity
+  -  Default configuration file is called reseqr.config in distribution directory
+  -  Default project can be specified in the config
+  -  Multiple project configurations are listed in different sections
+  -  Use test project as a model for configuring new projects

 ## Usage

 Reseqr is run from the command line using the Python 3 interpreter or in the Python 3 shell.